History of mathematical notation: Chinese mathematical notation

-As in other early societies the focus was on astronomy in order to perfect the agricultural calendar, and other practical tasks, and not on establishing formal systems.
-The Chinese Board of Mathematics duties were confined to the annual preparation of an almanac, the dates and predictions in which it regulated.
+Mathematics in China emerged independently by the 11th century BC, but has much older roots.
+The ancient Chinese were acquainted with astronomical cycles, geometrical implements like the rule, compass, and plumb-bob, and machines like the wheel and axle.
+The Chinese independently developed very large and negative numbers, decimals, a place value decimal system, a binary system, algebra, geometry, and trigonometry.
+As in other early societies, the purpose of astronomy was to perfect the agricultural calendar and other practical tasks, not to establish a formal system; thus, the duties of the Chinese Board of Mathematics were confined to the annual preparation of the dates and predictions of the almanac.

+Early Chinese mathematical inventions include a place value system known as counting rods (which emerged during the Warring States period), certain geometrical theorems (such as the ratio of sides), and the suanpan (abacus) for performing arithmetic calculations.
+Mathematical results were expressed in writing.
 Ancient Chinese mathematicians did not develop an axiomatic approach, but made advances in algorithm development and algebra.
-The achievement of Chinese algebra reached its zenith in the 13th century, when Zhu Shijie invented method of four unknowns.
+Chinese algebra reached its zenith in the 13th century, when Zhu Shijie invented the method of four unknowns.
+Early China exemplifies how a civilization may possess considerable skill in the applied arts with only scarce understanding of the formal mathematics on which those arts are founded.

-As a result of obvious linguistic and geographic barriers, as well as content, Chinese mathematics and that of the mathematics of the ancient Mediterranean world are presumed to have developed more or less independently up to the time when The Nine Chapters on the Mathematical Art reached its final form, while the Writings on Reckoning and Huainanzi are roughly contemporary with classical Greek mathematics.
+Due to linguistic and geographic barriers, as well as content, the mathematics of ancient China and the mathematics of the ancient Mediterranean world are presumed to have developed more or less independently.
+The final form of The Nine Chapters on the Mathematical Art and the Book on Numbers and Computation and Huainanzi are roughly contemporary with classical Greek mathematics.
 Some exchange of ideas across Asia through known cultural exchanges from at least Roman times is likely.
 Frequently, elements of the mathematics of early societies correspond to rudimentary results found later in branches of modern mathematics such as geometry or number theory.
-The Pythagorean theorem for example, has been attested to the time of the Duke of Zhou.
-Knowledge of Pascal's triangle has also been shown to have existed in China centuries before Pascal, such as by Shen Kuo.
+For example, the Pythagorean theorem was attested in the Zhoubi Suanjing, and knowledge of Pascal's triangle has also been shown to have existed in China centuries before Blaise Pascal, articulated by mathematicians like the polymath Shen Kuo.

-The state of trigonometry in China slowly began to change and advance during the Song Dynasty (960–1279), where Chinese mathematicians began to express greater emphasis for the need of spherical trigonometry in calendrical science and astronomical calculations.
-The polymath Chinese scientist, mathematician and official Shen Kuo (1031–1095) used trigonometric functions to solve mathematical problems of chords and arcs.
-Sal Restivo writes that Shen's work in the lengths of arcs of circles provided the basis for spherical trigonometry developed in the 13th century by the mathematician and astronomer Guo Shoujing (1231–1316).
+The state of trigonometry advanced during the Song dynasty (960–1279), when Chinese mathematicians had greater need of spherical trigonometry in calendrical science and astronomical calculations.
+Shen Kuo used trigonometric functions to solve mathematical problems of chords and arcs.
+Shen's work on arc lengths provided the basis for spherical trigonometry developed in the 13th century by the mathematician and astronomer Guo Shoujing.
 As the historians L. Gauchet and Joseph Needham state, Guo Shoujing used spherical trigonometry in his calculations to improve the calendar system and Chinese astronomy.
-The mathematical science of the Chinese would incorporate the work and teaching of Arab missionaries with knowledge of spherical trigonometry who had come to China in the course of the thirteenth century.
+Chinese mathematics later incorporated the work and teaching of Arab missionaries with knowledge of spherical trigonometry who had come to China during the 13th century.